microsoft/code-with-engineering-playbook/docs/continuous-delivery/README.md

 Try to limit the number of versions of your application running parallel in production, as it can complicate maintenance and monitoring controls.

+### Low code solutions

+Low code solutions have increased their participation in the applications and processes and because of that it is required that a proper conjunction of disciplines improve their development.

+Here is a guide for [continuous deployment for Low Code Solutions](low-code-solutions/low-code-solutions.md).

 ## References

 * [Continuous Delivery](https://www.continuousdelivery.com/) by Jez Humble, David Farley.